 What kind of people are already buying from you?

 You probably notice that the people who buy what you’re offering share some similar traits and interests.
-Just like there are some people who you know are practically guaranteed to be dissatisfied.
 Knowing the kind of people that you interact with can help with the number of personas you need.

 To keep it simple, let’s say that you own a butchery specialising in grass-fed meats.
 There are a few groups of people you want to focus on, and groups you don’t, and they can each have their own persona.
 And the more detail you can add, the better.